jpawelczak/gke-terraform/README.txt

 v1.2 (in-progress)

 - use Google Secret Manager for Gemini API Key
+- improved calendar-cli to get latest calendar-app service IP as part of the script

 TODO:
 - add CI/CD (GCP Cloud Build, Terraform) using gemini-cli